KristineYW/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

     dataframe as a new column
   - 1.5*Interquartile range outlier detection/removal function.
   - Function to set notebook display options.
-  - Function to split dates ("MM/DD/YYYY", etc.) into multiple columns
+  *- Function to split dates ("MM/DD/YYYY", etc.) into multiple columns*
   - Your idea here!
 (You will implement more later in the week as well)
 3) Register for a [test PyPI account](https://test.pypi.org/account/register/)
 4) Publish your package as `lambdata-yourusername` (to avoid conflicts)